 Commission

-The Company may exercise the power of paying commissions conferred bySection 60 of the Act, provided that the rate percent or the amount of the commission paid or agreed to be paid shall be disclosed in the manner required by the Act and the commission shall not exceed the rate of five percent of the price at which the shares in respect whereof the same is paid are issued or an amount equal to five percent of that price (as the case may be).
+The Company may exercise the power of paying commissions conferred by the Act, provided that the rate percent or the amount of the commission paid or agreed to be paid shall be disclosed in the manner required by the Act and the commission shall not exceed the rate of five percent of the price at which the shares in respect whereof the same is paid are issued or an amount equal to five percent of that price (as the case may be).
 Such commission may be satisfied by the payment of cash or the allotment of fully paid shares or partly in one way and partly in the other, provided payment by allotment is authorized by the Company in general meeting.
 The Company may also on any issue of shares pay such brokerage fees as may be lawful.

 9. Company’s Lien on Shares